Russian boxers appear to flout coronavirus self-isolation rules

 Two Turkish boxers and one coach tested positive for the coronavirus after returning home from the event.

-All Russians coming back from abroad must self-isolate for two weeks, barring them from attending work and school, and minimise their presence in public places.
+All Russians coming back from abroad must self-isolate for two weeks, barring them from attending work and school, and minimize their presence in public places.

 But several national team boxers documenting their daily lives on social media either posted images of themselves, or were identified in pictures and videos, taken at training facilities or in public.